PHOENIXCONTACT/MORYX-ClientFramework/Documentation/tutorials/Themes.md

         public static void Main(string[] args)
         {
             var hol = new HeartOfLead(args);
-            hol.OverrideDefaultStyle(new Uri("pack://application:,,,/MyApplication;component/Theme/Generic.xaml", UriKind.RelativeOrAbsolute));
+            hol.AddStyleExtension(new Uri("pack://application:,,,/MyApplication;component/Theme/Generic.xaml", UriKind.RelativeOrAbsolute));
             hol.Start();
         }
     }
 }
 ````

-As you can see a call to [OverrideDefaultStyle]((xref:Marvin.ClientFramework.Kernel.HeartOfLead.OverrideDefaultStyle)) is added which marks the commited `Uri` as override style.
+As you can see a call to `AddStyleExtension` is added which marks the commited `Uri` as override style.

 ## How to override styles workspace wide